 This family-owned business is conveniently positioned near the main shops in a quiet and elevated position.
 The accommodation is clean and comfortable, offering shared facilities, rooms with fans or air-conditioning and views over the lagoon.
 The friendly staff will help you feel at home and can organise transfers, diving, fishing, rainforest walks, island and village visits.

 This eco-lodge is nestled along the shoreline on New Georgia Island in the Marovo Lagoon.
 There are 3 private traditional bungalows which sleep a maximum of 8 people.
 The lodge grows its own organic vegetables and uses these in the local cuisine offered to guests.
 Enjoy a local waterfall hike, swim with manta rays or just have a new adventure.

 Ropiko Beach Resort

-At the Southern end of the Marovo Lagoon, located just 2 hours from Seghe by boat, is the secluded Ropiko Beach Resort.
-From relaxing, snorkelling, hiking, whale watching, visiting an underwater volcano, and walks to the local village, there is plenty to see and do.
+At the Southern end of Marovo Lagoon and 2 hours from Seghe by boat.
+Simply relax or enjoy snorkelling, hiking, whale watching, visiting an underwater volcano or the local village.
 There is a dorm-style bungalow that sleeps 10 as well as family and twin bungalows with private facilities.

 Matikuri Eco Lodge